 Register to vote

-The deadline to register to vote in the May 22, 2018 primary election is April 24.
+The deadline to register to vote in the November 6, 2018 general election is October 9, 2018.
 Not sure if you’re registered to vote in Georgia?
 Check your voter registration status at MyVoter page.

 Even if you’re already registered to vote, if you moved to a new residence within the state or changed your name, you need to re-register.